Understanding the Needs of Your Succulent Plants

 1 part pine bark fines

-This mix is great for succulents that prefer more acidic soil.
+This mix is great for succulents that prefer a more acidic soil.
 The pine bark fines provide acidity, while the perlite/pumice and coarse sand provide drainage.